svenhalvorson/SvenR/README.md

 |  2  |  1  | 2019-01-01 00:00:00 |
 |  2  |  NA | 2019-01-01 00:10:00 |

-The idea here is that have an **id** variable, a **val**ue variable, and two **t**ime variables.
+The idea here is that have an **id** variable, a **val**ue variable, and a **t**ime variable.
 We want to summarize the value over time.
 There are three methods of counting the points that are supported: trapezoids and left/right endpoints.

 Visually, the id \#1's values look like this: